adarshkumarsingh83/java_jse/DOCUMENTS/JAVA9-2-JPMS-README.md

           // dependecy requred by other module via current module
           // if current module is getting modules packages and if consumer of current module need that packages it can access via current module requires transitive  xxxx_module;

+        // required optional modules
+        // at compile time its required but at runtime its optional requires static xxxx_module;

          // export directive to export package only not for module and classes
          // for multiple packages export directly must be repeated don't add * for packages